shantpat/PyCrossNought/README.md

 - The probability is calculated assuming that player 2 enters random moves.

 ## Explination
+- The main program considers all possible cases to ensure victory
 ### print_board()
 - This functions thakes the current values of the board and prints the board in given format when called